Can Solar Panels Power an RV Air Conditioner?

 The answers will allow you to make a more informed decision.

 A. Is it saving money that you pay for utility at camping sites?
-If yes, then do you camp for more than 5-6 days at a time at places that don’t have campsites with electrical hookups?
+If yes, do you camp for more than 5-6 days at a time at places that don’t have campsites with electrical hookups?
 Most part-time campers don’t.
 They usually take their RVs out for a spin on weekends or stick to regular campsites.
 And if that’s the case, then you can very well survive on a fully charged battery for two to three nights.

 Q. Will you mainly be traveling in areas with ample sunlight?